Thamesweb Logo

 Edward VII Coronation Tree, 1902, in winter.

-The covered area dates from around 1960.
+The original covered area with seating dates from 1954

-At some time in the late 1950s or early 1960s a covered area with seating was constructed around the base of the Coronation Tree in 'booth-like' sections.
+On 22 Oct 1954 a planning application was lodged with Windsor Corporation for the construction of a covered area with seating around the base of the Edward VII Coronation Tree.
+It was known as the George V Shelter and was built in 'booth-like' sections around the tree.
 The roof was originally copper sheathed but that did not last long.
-At some point the copper sheeting was stolen and green roofing felt was used to re-cover it.
-The seating was removed later, in the mid-1980s, as it was much defaced and becoming an eyesore.
-The remaining covered area shown above was removed in January 2005.
+At some point the copper sheeting was stolen and green roofing felt was used to replace it.
+The seating was removed later, in the mid to late 1980s, as it was much defaced and becoming an eyesore.
+There was also a security implication as 'undesirables' could hide behind the seating booths, beside the tree.

 Our thanks to NR who writes

 "With reference to your recent article regarding the Alexandra Gardens covered seating area.
 It brings back many fond memories of childhood picnics and football games.
 As a child, I distinctly remember the wooden seating being arranged in booths.
-As I was born in 1981, I must premise that the seating survived well into the mid-eighties rather than the seventies as is suggested in the original article.
+As I was born in 1981, I must premise that the seating survived well into the mid-eighties rather than the seventies as was suggested in the original article.

 Thank you for the reminding me of great times.
 Great website."